kevinsullivan/cs2120f24/Cs2120f24/Lectures/02_prop_logic/informal/notes.md

 Next Unit

-## Soundness and Completeness
+## Model- and Proof-theoretic validity equivalent

-Equivalence of Model and Proof-Theoretic Validity.
+A major result in logic is that of Model- and Proof-Theoretic Validity are equivalent.
+If one tells you a proposition is true (false) so will the other, without fail.